5 reasons to scuba dive in Antarctica

 You don’t need to be a qualified ice diver to scuba dive in Antarctica, but you need to prove you have extensive cold-water dive experience (10°C / 50°F or below), including in a dry suit.

-Specifically, you must have logged at least 30 dry suit dives.
+Specifically, you must have logged at least 30 dry suit dives with at least 10 of these being in cold water.
 Within the year leading up to your trip, you should have completed 10 dives total, regardless of water temperature.
-At least five of those 10 dives must have been in a dry suit.
+At least five of those 10 dives must have been in a dry suit and using the cold water kit you intend to dive with in Antarctica.

 Swoop Says background image